-Bid Solutions provides the definitive salary benchmarking data for the UK Bid and Proposal profession., by gathering data to find the average bid writer salary, or freelance day rate.
+Bid Solutions provides the definitive salary benchmarking data for the UK Bid and Proposal profession.

 Our unrivaled network has allowed us to gather the most comprehensive and accurate salary benchmarking data available.
 By tailoring our surveys to get to the heart of what drives candidate behaviour, we have helped our clients and candidates make informed decisions about their recruitment strategies and careers.

 The average industry salary across all permanent full-time roles is £51,816.
 This represents an 8% increase since 2015 (£48,088).

 Average Salary - Women

 The average salary for women is £47,211 (9.5% increase from 2015 (£43,099)).